 Fully tighten, 10 Nm (7 Ft-lb) (11mm socket 3/8″ & 13mm socket 3/8″ / 3/8″ torque wrench & extension)

-Note: Route electrical cable for exhaust CPS sensor and exhaust solenoid behind Vanos exhaust solenoid and valve.
-Insert cable section with minimal electrical tape between thermostat and Vanos to route to rear.
+Important note: When routing the electrical cable for the exhaust CPS sensor and exhaust solenoid, ensure it runs behind the Vanos exhaust solenoid and valve.
+To secure it, insert the cable section with minimal electrical tape between the thermostat and Vanos, routing it toward the rear.

 Place thin coat of 3Bond Drei sealant at 2 engine Vanos/head contact points, and at Vanos/head front and rear half moon corners.